Forms Rendering

 tags will be translated.

-Again, more complex form elements, such as RadioList or CheckboxList, can be rendered item by item:
+Again, more complex form controls, such as RadioList or CheckboxList, can be rendered item by item:

 {foreach $form[gender]->items as $key => $label}